Adjudicators 2026

 Tommy Seah is a Singapore-born pianist based in Perth.
 As a soloist and chamber musician, he has performed across Australia, Asia, North America, and Europe.
 Tommy holds a Graduate Diploma in piano performance and a Master of Arts in music from WAAPA where he has been a lecturer since 2017.
 Aside from performance and teaching activities, Tommy is also an active researcher.
 He has presented for Musicology Society Australia, Historical Performance Institute at the University of Indiana, and WAAPA.
 His work has also been published in the Liszt Society Journal.
 Tommy is also the artistic director and founder of Perth Recital Series.

-Vocal Adjudicator
+Vocal/Choral Adjudicator

 Strings Adjudicator

-Ensemble Adjudicator
+Vocal/Choral Adjudicator

 Piano Adjudicator

-Vocal Adjudicator
+Harp Adjudicator